Bahoken’s assist inspires Angers to victory as Mounie, Ferhat and Boudaoui score in Ligue 1 | Goal.com

 Mounie has now registered 10 goals and provided four assists in 35 appearances across all competitions this season and will be expected to help his side bounce back from their disappointment when they take on Montpellier on May 16.

-Elsewhere, Algeria international Zinedine Ferhat scored to help Nimes secured a 3-0 victory over Metz.
+Elsewhere, Algeria international Zinedine Ferhat scored to help Nimes secure a 3-0 victory over Metz.

 Lamine Fomba ignited the surge of goals for the Crocodiles in the 61st minute with a fine finish before Renaud Ripart scored an own goal to double the lead.